eavonius/powerdelivery/environments.markdown

 <br />

-When powerdelivery deploys to this environment, it will apply any roles in a [target](targets.html) that are set to *Website* to all the listed hosts.
+When powerdelivery deploys to this environment, it will apply any roles in a [target](targets.html) that are set to *Web* to all the listed hosts.
 You can also use the [$target parameter](reference.html#target_parameter) and [$config parameter](reference.html#config_parameter) to dynamically construct your node host names if necessary.

 <br />